economic-modeling-master/gams-blog/README.md

 ![My GitHub workflow](github-workflow.gif)

 If their `gms` file does not compile, instead of a green checkmark (<span style="color:green">✓</span>) indicating compilation, there is a red cross mark (❌).
-In this case, I know that I have to check their code to find the mistake, which I can also do in the cloud cloud-based development tools.
+In this case, I know that I have to check their code to find the mistake, which I can also do in the cloud using cloud-based development tools.

 The automatic execution of GAMS is triggered by having a YAML file with the correct instructions in each repository.
-You can find an example of such a YAML file in [workflow.yml](https://github.com/economic-modeling-master/partial-eq-1-sector/blob/main/.github/workflows/workflow.yml):
+You can find an example of such a YAML file in [workflow.yml](https://github.com/economic-modeling-master/partial-eq-1-sector/blob/main/.github/workflows/workflow.yml).
 <details>
   <summary>Click for details of workflow.yml</summary>